-- § Characteristics common to cacti and drought-tolerant plants (Adaptations for living in a desert): - Swollen green stems Their stems have taken over the function of leaves and are the main photosynthetic parts of the plants.
+- § Characteristics common to cacti and drought-tolerant plants (Adaptations for living in a desert): - 1.
+Swollen green stems - Their stems have taken over the function of leaves and are the main photosynthetic parts of the plants.
 Inside the swollen stems are special water storage cells.
-During the rainy season, the stems swell as water is stored while during the dry months, stems slowly contract as water is used up. - Few or no leaves, presence of spines In many cacti, leaves are reduced to spines!
+During the rainy season, the stems swell as water is stored while during the dry months, stems slowly contract as water is used up. - 2.
+Few or no leaves, presence of spines - In many cacti, leaves are reduced to spines!
 This helps the plant to save water by lowering the rate of evaporation (which is highest through leaves).
 Cacti with spines have an extra protection against plant-eaters (herbivores).

-4. Ribs or tubercles (areoles) - Some cacti stems have 'lumps' of cacti tissue called tubercles where the spines grow from.
+- 3. Waxy surface of stems and leaves There is a waxy cuticle coating on the upper-most layer of cells.
+This helps reduce water loss through evaporation. - 4.
+Ribs or tubercles (areoles) Some cacti stems have 'lumps' of cacti tissue called tubercles where the spines grow from.
 Other cacti have ribs.
-These features allow the stem section to swell or shrink without damaging the tissue on the surface.

-§ Features which may not be apparent:

-- Shallow, extensive roots these quickly soak up water after a shower of rain.
+These features allow the stem section to swell or shrink without damaging the tissue on the surface. - § Features which may not be apparent: - 5.
+Shallow, extensive roots these quickly soak up water after a shower of rain.
 Some cacti have additional deep penetrating roots to reach ground water. - 6.
 Sunken stomata if you cut a cross section of a cactus stem, you can see that the stomata are found in small 'pits'.
-These are called 'sunken stomata' and they help reduce further loss of water.

-§ Are the conditions at the plot suitable for the cacti and drought-resistant plants in your school garden?
+These are called 'sunken stomata' and they help reduce further loss of water. - § Are the conditions at the plot suitable for the cacti and drought-resistant plants in your school garden?

-Amount of light measured at your cacti plot A cacti plot should be located in an area where it receives maximum sunlight (e.g. not shaded by a building or tree).
+Amount of light measured at your cacti plot

+A cacti plot should be located in an area where it receives maximum sunlight (e.g. not shaded by a building or tree).
 Hence the light levels you should be recording on a sunny day should be at least 1000 lux and above.